Starcounter/Docs/guides/database/querying-using-sql/README.md

 Db.SQL("SELECT p FROM Person p").Select(p => new { p.Name }); // Recommended
 ```

-To get the first object in the enumeration, you can use the property `First`.
 In addition to traditional SQL, Starcounter allows you to select objects in addition to primitive types such as strings and numbers.
 Also it allows you to use C# style path expressions such as `person.FullName`.

 When writing queries by using `Db.SQL`, keep in mind that there are [certain reserved words](/guides/SQL/reserved-words) that should be escaped.
 That is done by surrounding the reserved word in quotation marks.